 Additional Skills and Knowledge That Will Help You with Swing Trading Stocks

-We need to get our minds right for trading by practicing our strategies over and over again, striving for perfect execution in our process, and doing exercises that will help improve our minds for trading.
+We need to get our minds right for trading by practicing our strategies over and over again, striving for excellent execution in our process, and doing exercises that will help improve our minds for trading.

 Also check out the Real Reasons Most Traders Lose Money, which provides precise steps to avoid being in that losing group.